-The estimates of market opportunity and forecasts of market growth included in this prospectus may prove to be inaccurate, and even if the markets in which we compete achieve the forecasted growth, our business could fail to grow at similar rates, or at all.
+The estimates of market opportunity and forecasts of market growth we provide may prove to be inaccurate, and even if the markets in which we compete achieve the forecasted growth, our business could fail to grow at similar rates, or at all.

-The estimates of market opportunity and forecasts of market growth included in this prospectus may prove to be inaccurate.
-Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, including as a result of any of the risks described in this prospectus.
+Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, including as a result of any of the risks described herein.

 The variables that go into the calculation of our market opportunity are subject to change over time, and there is no guarantee that any particular number or percentage of addressable consumers covered by our market opportunity estimates will purchase our products at all or generate any particular level of net revenue for us.
 In addition, our ability to expand in any of our target markets depends on a number of factors, including the cost, performance, and perceived value associated with our products and other haircare products.
-Even if the markets in which we compete meet the size estimates and growth forecasted in this prospectus, our business could fail to grow at similar rates, or at all.
+Even if the markets in which we compete meet the size estimates and growth we forecast, our business could fail to grow at similar rates, or at all.
 Our growth is subject to many factors, including our success in implementing our business strategy, which is subject to many risks and uncertainties.
-Accordingly, the forecasts of market growth included in this prospectus should not be taken as indicative of our future growth.
+Accordingly, forecasts of market growth we disclose should not be taken as indicative of our future growth.